stolostron/rhacm-docs/security/role_policy.md

 ## Role policy sample

 Apply a role policy to set rules and permissions for specific roles in your cluster.
-For more information on roles, see [Role-based access control (RBAC)](security_intro.md).
+For more information on roles, see [Role-based access control](security_intro.md).
 Your role policy might resemble the following YAML file:

    ```yaml
    apiVersion: policy.mcm.ibm.com/v1alpha1